Meijer: Store design

 Also notable was the use of a large translucent wall above the grand concourse facing the registers.
 This allowed natural light to filter into the area above the registers without actual windows.
 Another feature of these stores was the introduction of grey concrete panels and silver framing on windows and doors.
 Slight variations of this prototype were also introduced with the 1995 expansion into Illinois and the 1996 reentry into Kentucky.

-On August 5, 1997, the store in Fort Gratiot Township, Michigan debuted a new prototype that evolved out of the mid-1990s prototype.
+On August 5, 1997, the store in Fort Gratiot Township, Michigan, debuted a new prototype that evolved out of the mid-1990s prototype.
 This was the Presidential prototype, in which the logo was moved to the center of the building.
 Later Meijer stores of this design introduced the Meijer Fresh logo with the then-current Meijer logo and a large cursive "Fresh" on the right of the Meijer name.
-Most of these signs have since been phased out in favor of the current logo, with the lower case "meijer" (in red) with blue dots over the 'i' and 'j'.
+Most of these signs have since been phased out in favor of the current logo, with the lower-case "meijer" (in red) with blue dots over the 'i' and 'j'.
 In the year 2000 the Presidential prototype was replaced with the Village Square prototype, which featured fake storefronts running across the front of the building and a barn-like section on which the Meijer logo was situated.
 That prototype, however, was soon replaced by the Signature Series prototype, which removed the fake storefronts, which itself was replaced in the mid-2000s with the current prototype, which features emphasis on the entrances, which feature towering glass walls with a tilted roof, resulting in an "eyebrow" appearance.

-"Hypermarket"

-Meijer was the first retailer to launch the "supermarket" or "superstore" in the US, combining a multitude of merchandise under one roof, when they opened the first Thrifty Acres in 1962.
-Meijer describes itself as a grocery chain that added general merchandise to their grocery stores in 1962.

 Controversies and criticism

-Acme Township, Michigan
+Alleged religious discrimination

+In 2003, Meijer was sued by the U.S. Equal Employment Opportunity Commission, which alleged that the company engaged in religious discrimination and violated an employee's civil rights.
+Debra Kerkstra, a member of the Christian Reformed Church who worked at a West Michigan store, was fired in 2001 for refusing to work on a Sunday, despite communicating to her manager that her religious practices prevented her from doing so.
+Meijer settled the case in July 2003 after paying $22,000 to Kerkstra and agreeing to implement procedures to prevent repeat occurrences, such as training supervisors to avoid religious discrimination.